mattnield/kontent-cli-demo-change-element-type/README.md

-# Kontent.ai CLI - Chang Type Example
+# Kontent.ai CLI - Change Type Example

 This is an example of how to use the Kontent.ai CLI to change the type of a content item element.
 Kontent.ai does not currently allow you to change the type of an element, so this is a workaround that will deal with both changing the type and updating the data in the element on any existing content items.